rahavi-r31/CollegeWorks-ML-/README.md

 # CollegeWorks-ML-

-This has my machine learning projects and lab works, They are part my assignments and link to their report are here
+This has my machine learning projects and lab works, they are part my assignments.
+The programs and data sets are available.
+Link to their report are down here

 1)Theory-Implement Medical Diagnosis using machine learning algorithm-https://docs.google.com/document/d/15iPkszfKRINnlCtpGp5uc7q-1hhSx3PQmi39R3QYG-A/edit?usp=sharing